-Again, Spiritualism teaches us that man's happiness or misery in the life to come is not settled by an arbitrary flat of the Creator, but is determined by the operation of changeless laws, similar to those which recompense a well-spent, unselfish life with peace and rational joy, and which repay drunkenness with delirium tremens, and debauchery with dis-ease of body and decadence of mind; that we are the architects of our own future destiny; we inflict our own punishments and select our own rewards; not that we carn Heaven either by faith or works, but that in the next world we simply gravitate to the position for which by life on earth we have fitted ourselves, and that we occupy that position because we are fitted for it.
-You may believe that far other agencies decide our future state, chiefly, perhaps, dogmatic beliefs touching the Trinity, vicarious atonement, original sin, election by faith, and the like.
+Again, Spiritualism teaches us that man's happiness or misery in the life to come is not settled by an arbitrary fist of the Creator, but is determined by the operation of changeless laws, similar to those which recompense a well-spint, unselfish life with peace and ra tional joy, and which repay drunkenness with delirium tremens, and debauchery with dis ease of body and decadence of mind , that we are the architects of our own future destiny we indict our own punishments and select our own rewards, not that we care Heaven either by faith or works, but that in the next world we simply gravitate to the position for which by life on earth we have fitted ourselves, and that we occupy that position, because we are fitted for it.
+You may believe that far other agencies decide our future state, chiefly, per haps, dogmatic beliefs touching the Trinity, vicarious atonement, original sin, election by faith, and the like.
 But will you venture to call it a satanic conception touching our fate in the hereafter, that man's doings, feelings, and habits in this world, the ruling elements in his character, the controlling loves, be they for good or for evil, of his life, shall shape and fashion his state in the world that awaits him? -well doing here entailing well being there.
-I think such a view of the next world is wholesome and reformatory, tending to good morals and civilization.

-A few words, in conclusion, to the reverend gentleman to whom I am indebted for a review of my book.
-Do not, I pray you, imagine me as denying that ignorant, or false, or evil communications may come from the denizens of the next world-just as they do from the inhabitants of this.
-Spirits, like men, must be tested; but, like men, they ought not to be condemned until they are tested, and tested in a fair and reverent spirit, too.
-If you approach your fellow-creatures with the feeling in your heart that, as a whole, they are deceitful above all things, and desperately wicked, and that the thoughts of their hearts wicked, and that the thoughts of their hearts are only evil continually, your intercourse with them will be neither pleasant nor profitable.
-For similar reason, so long as you are convinced that the devil is a powerful and ever busy agent, seeking whom he may delude, and that all spiritual powers and gifts, in modern day, are granted by him, not by God-while such remains your belief, I advise you to refrain from intermundance seekings or exto refrain from intermundane seekings or experiments.
-The Puritans of Salem, two hundred years ago, held just such opinions; and you remember what a mess they made of it.
-If I, as a stranger, were to call upon you, and you were to address me in words of exorcism or of evil auspicion, I should bid you good morning, not to return.
+I think such a view of the next world is whole some and reformatory, tending to good morals and civil / stion.
+A few words, in conclusion, to the reverend gentleman to whom I am indebted for a re-view of my book.
+Do not, I pray yeu, imag-ine me as denying that ignorant, or false, or evil communications may come from the denizens of the next world-just as they do from the inhabitants of this.
+Spirits, like men, must be tested ; but, like men, they ought not to be condemned until they are tested, and tested in a fair and reverent spirit, too, If you approach your fellow-creatures with the feeling in your heart that, as a whole, they are deceitful above all things, and desperately wicked, and that the thoughts of Aeir hearts are only evil continually, your intercourse with them will be neither pleasant nor profitable.
+For similar reason, so long as you are onvinced that the devil is a powerful and ever busy agent, seeking whom he may delude, and that all spiritual powers and gifts, in modern day, are granted by him, not by and while such remains your belief, I advise you to refrain from intermundane seekings or ex periments.
+The Puritans of Salem, two hun-dred years ago, held just such opinions, and you remember what a mess they made of it If I, as a stranger, were to call upon you, and you were to address me in words of exorcism or of evil suspicion, I should bid you good morning, not to return.
 If any one, knowing he would be so received, still entered your house, he would be, not a demon indeed, but a very poor specimen of humanity.

-But if, for these or other ressons, you avoid all spiritual seances, is it fair to prejudge what may happen there?
-A wise man of old (Prov-erbs, xvii, 13) has told us: "He that answereth a matter before he heareth it, it is folly and shame unto him."

-ROBERT DALE OWEN.
-Philadelphia, Jan.
-21st.
-1875.
+But if, for these or other reasons, you avoid all spiritual scances, is it fair to prejudge what may happen there?
+A wise man of old (Prov-erbs, xvii, 1.3) has told us "He that answereth a matter before be heareth it, it is folly and shame unto him ' ROBERT DALE OWEN.
+Philadelphia, Jan 21st, 1875.